OussemaRez/Sepsis_Test/README.md

 # SepsisGuard: Machine Learning-based Sepsis Prediction

-SepsisGuard is a machine learning-based prediction model designed to predict the likelihood of sepsis in patients using clinical data.
-The project includes both a Tkinter-based graphical user interface (GUI) and a Streamlit-based web application to facilitate real-time patient data input and provide sepsis predictions.
+Sepsis ML is a machine learning-based prediction model designed to predict the likelihood of sepsis in patients using clinical data in portugal.
+The project includes real-time patient data input and provide sepsis predictions.

 ## Features